yegor256/bibcop/README.md

 emits warning message if any issues found.
-You may also like [biblint](https://github.com/Kingsford-Group/biblint) and [biblatex-check](https://github.com/pezmc/biblatex-check) tools — they does almost the same but from the command line.
+You may also like [biblint](https://github.com/Kingsford-Group/biblint) and [biblatex-check](https://github.com/pezmc/biblatex-check) tools — they do _almost_ the same but from the command line.

 First, [install it](https://en.wikibooks.org/wiki/LaTeX/Installing_Extra_Packages)
 from [CTAN](https://ctan.org/pkg/bibcop)